IPTV Smarters Keeps Crashing on Samsung or LG TV? Here's the Fix (2026 Guide)

 -

-EPG rendering issues
+EPG rendering problems

 -